overnight sticky buns

 • Sugar, water, and yeast in a measuring cup.

-For the dough: In a cup combine water, sugar, and yeast; stir to dissolve.
+To make the dough, combine the water, 1 teaspoon sugar, and yeast in a glass measuring cup; stir to dissolve.
 Let stand until foamy, about 5 minutes.

 • Yeast mixture in a bowl with milk, butter, sugar, egg yolks, salt, and flour.

-In a large bowl, with a mixer on low speed, blend the yeast mixture with milk, butter, remaining 1/4 cup sugar, egg yolks, salt, and 3 cups of flour until blended.
+In a large bowl with a mixer on low speed, blend the yeast mixture with the milk, butter, remaining 1/4 cup sugar, egg yolks, salt, and 3 cups of flour until blended.

 • Using a wooden spoon to incorporate the remaining flour.

-With a wooden spoon stir in 3/4 cup flour.
+Using a wooden spoon, stir in another 3/4 cup flour.

 • Dough onto a lightly floured surface.